netdata/netdata/packaging/installer/methods/macos.md

 - `--claim-token`: Specify a unique claiming token associated with your Space in Netdata Cloud to be used to connect to the node after the install.
 - `--claim-rooms`: Specify a comma-separated list of tokens for each Room this node should appear in.
-- `--claim-proxy`: Specify a proxy to use when connecting to the cloud in the form of `http://[user:pass@]host:ip` for an HTTP(S) proxy.
+- `--claim-proxy`: Specify a proxy to use when connecting to the Cloud in the form of `http://[user:pass@]host:ip` for an HTTP(S) proxy.
   See [connecting through a proxy](/src/claim/README.md#automatically-via-a-provisioning-system-or-the-command-line) for details.
-- `--claim-url`: Specify a URL to use when connecting to the cloud.
+- `--claim-url`: Specify a URL to use when connecting to the Cloud.
 Defaults to `https://app.netdata.cloud`.

 For example: